Bolton le Moors: History

 For civil purposes, these townships and chapelries were largely autonomous.
 For ecclesiastical purposes they were presided by and gave an overall precept to the vicar of Bolton.
 In 1866, the young civil parish (civil parishes in England were set up for almost all parishes from the 1840s to 1860s) was ended; the townships became civil parishes in their own right.
 These townships, later civil parishes, were used for the censuses until 1891, after which most were absorbed into the County Borough of Bolton or became urban districts.
 Anglezarke and Rivington became part of the Chorley Rural District.

 Anglican parish

 The residual ecclesiastical parish exists, being east-central Bolton town centre and a joined-on zone south-west.
 It is one of the Church of England parishes in the Diocese of Manchester.
 The parish church is St Peter's Church, Bolton and was rebuilt between 1866 and 1871.

-The Reverend Matthew Thompson served from 2008 to 2017.
+The Reverend Matthew Thompson served from 2008 to 2017 before becoming Dean of Birmingham.